kubedb/docs/docs/guides/mariadb/pitr/nfs/index.md

 MariaDB [hello]> flush logs;

 ```
-We can't restore from a full backup since at this point no full backup was perform. so we can choose a specific time in which time we want to restore.We can get the specfice time from the wal that archived in the backup storage .
+We can't restore from a full backup since at this point no full backup was perform. so we can choose a specific time in which time we want to restore.We can get the specfice time from the binlog that archived in the backup storage .
 Go to the binlog file and find where to store.
 You can parse binlog-files using  `mariadbbinlog`.

 For the demo I will use the previous time we get form `select now()`